Chartered Institution of Railway Operators

 The Chartered Institution of Railway Operators (founded in 1999 and registered in 2000 as the Institution of Railway Operators (IRO)) is the professional body for all those engaged or interested in railway operations and its allied disciplines.
 It exists for its members and the rail industry as a whole.
 It was awarded Chartered status on 1 October 2021.

 Corporate member companies

 Most of the current train and freight operating companies (TOCs & FOCs) in the UK fall into this category.
-Also included is the Heritage Railway Association(HRA).
+Also included is the Heritage Railway Association (HRA).

+A list of the companies that are corporate members of CIRO: